strickyak/pythulhu/README.md

 * I have an advanced degree in Information Science and Computer Science from a prominent technical university.
 * I've been employed for years as a Software Engineer by one of the most important web giants.
-* I've had articles published in the magazine "C++ Report", and I'm a co-author of the OMDG Standard 2.0.
 * My Erdős Pál number is 3, via Michael Barnsley, who discovered the inverse theorem of fractals and iterated function systems.
 * Colleagues admire my coding skills.
-I would never use a `goto` statement in a polite program, and I check all my denominators for zero.
+I would never use a `goto` statement in a polite program, and I check all denominators for zero.

 `<blinking><bold>I AM NOT INSANE!!!</bold></blinking>`